An infinite class of unsaturated rooted trees corresponding to designable RNA secondary structures

 Now the labelled tree $\tau$ from which the sequence $S$ is derived shows that $S$ admits an arc set in which only nucleotides of a single type (A or C) are unpaired; therefore in the maximum-size arc set $M$ all nucleotides of the other three types must be paired.
 By Property \ref{prop5} we know that $\mathcal{B'}$ forms a balanced set, and we have shown that its elements can pair only with one another.
 Therefore the elements of $\mathcal{B'}$ must all pair with one another.

 This completes the proof that Properties \ref{prop5} and \ref{prop6} hold for Algorithm 1. \end{proof}

 \begin{proof}[Proof of Claim 2.]
 Fix $j$ satisfying $0 \leq j \leq n$.
 We shall apply Algorithm 1 to $\widehat{\tau}$ with $n+1$ replaced throughout by $j$.
 We shall show that Properties \ref{prop1} to \ref{prop6} hold for this modified algorithm, again with $n+1$ replaced by $j$.
-By the same argument as previously, these properties imply that all nucleotides at heights other than $j$ must pair with one another in $M$.
-The nucleotides at height $j$ can therefore pair only with one another in $M$, and the existence of $\widehat{\tau}$ (in which every nucleotide is paired) then shows that the nucleotides at height $j$ must all pair with one another in $M$, proving Claim 2.
+By the same argument as previously, these properties imply that all nucleotides at depths other than $j$ must pair with one another in $M$.
+The nucleotides at depth $j$ can therefore pair only with one another in $M$, and the existence of $\widehat{\tau}$ (in which every nucleotide is paired) then shows that the nucleotides at depth $j$ must all pair with one another in $M$, proving Claim 2.

 In order to establish that Properties \ref{prop1} to \ref{prop6} hold for the modified algorithm, we highlight only the places in which the argument differs from that given previously.

 Changes throughout: \begin{addmargin}[4em]{4em} Replace $n+1$ by $j$, $\tau$ by $\widehat{\tau}$, and $S$ by $\widehat{S}$. \end{addmargin}